How to Nurture a Biotech? Sometimes, Like a Teenager

 Thank you for Subscribing to CIO Applications Weekly Brief

 Now That There's Agreement To Invest In Innovation, Let's Make It Meaningful

-By Michelle Woodley, Chief Nursing Informatics Officer, Providence St. Joseph Health and Nancy Yates, Chief Nursing Informatics Officer, Providence St. Joseph Health
+By Nancy Yates, Chief Nursing Informatics Officers, Providence St. Joseph Health and Nancy Yates, Chief Nursing Informatics Officer, Providence St. Joseph Health

 In a period of policy and financial uncertainty, how do we ensure we have the capacity to make necessary investments?
 And, perhaps most importantly, how do we ensure investments are clearly meaningful assets to our organization and will truly make a difference in the lives of those we touch?